 Acknowledgement: The splinter in the eye of critical theory

 Those who embrace critical theory should have a clear-sighted acknowledgment of the multiple and subtle ways in which power and social pathologies are reproduced.
 In so doing, we have to acknowledge that, by omission or deliberate choice, critical theory has aided this reproduction.
-Early critical theory is one and at the same time brilliant as a visceral examination of human history, and totally blinkered by its own western privilege and position.
-When Adorno (2005) wrote, ‘the splinter in your eye is the best magnifying glass’ (50) he suggests that the pain of recognition helps sharpen our focus.
+Early critical theory is one and, at the same time, brilliant as a visceral examination of human history, and totally blinkered by its own western privilege and position.
+When Adorno wrote, ‘the splinter in your eye is the best magnifying glass,’ he suggests that the pain of recognition helps sharpen our focus.
 And it is just this pain that critical theory needs to now endure.
-Ironically, Adorno seems unaware of his own enormous splinter of assumed western universalism; and the fact that it did not trouble him is actually a weakness in his work that needs to be addressed.
-Those who look to critical theory as a means to greater social justice, have to accept the painful splinter in our eye of past western centrism, and use this to magnify better understandings of race, racism and colonialism.
+Ironically, Adorno seems unaware of his own enormous splinter of assumed western universalism, and the fact that it did not trouble him is actually a weakness in his work that needs to be addressed.
+Those who look to critical theory as a means to greater social justice have to accept the painful splinter in our eye of past western centrism, and use this to magnify better understandings of race, racism and colonialism.
 We must listen to and read more Indigenous thought and understand colonialism through the eyes and words of those who were colonised.
 We must be prepared to acknowledge the failings and shortcomings in those whose work we continue to admire and use, but in a constructively critical way, as Fraser does with Habermas.

-Baum (2015) provides an interesting outline of how critical theory could be decolonised, but it falls short when he argues that Adorno’s and Horkheimer engagement with issues of anti-Semitism can be a proxy of sort for issues of broader racism.
+Baum provides an interesting outline of how critical theory could be decolonised, but it falls short when he argues that Adorno’s and Horkheimer’s engagement with issues of anti-Semitism can be a proxy of sort for issues of broader racism.
 This is hugely problematic.
 For a start, as Baum acknowledges, early critical theorists were ambivalent about whether or not Jewishness was an issue of race.
 But further, issues of anti-Semitism and racism may well interconnect, but they cannot be conflated.
 The other problem with Baum’s approach is that the focus he gives to race does not strongly enough connect to colonialism, and it is this tripartite link – race, colonialism, capitalism – that has largely eluded critical theory.
-Indeed, according to Said (1994) Habermas himself had stated in an interview published in the New Left Review, that this was a deliberate abstention, and while it may be considered Eurocentric, he had nothing to say on anti-imperialist or anti-capitalist struggles in the so-called third world.
-The problem here is the complete failure to understand that the colonisation of the so-called third world is also at the heart of western capitalism – and, that colonialisation was based on issues of race.
+Indeed, according to Said, Habermas himself had stated in an interview published in the New Left Review, that this was a deliberate abstention, and while it may be considered Eurocentric, he had nothing to say on anti-imperialist or anti-capitalist struggles in the so-called third world.
+The problem here is the complete failure to understand that the colonisation of the so-called third world is also at the heart of western capitalism – and that colonisation was based on issues of race.

-The position of third generation critical theorist, Axel Honneth, is more nuanced.
-As Baum (2015) argues, we can see in his theory of struggles of recognition clear resonance with issues of race, both historically and in the world today.
+The position of third-generation critical theorist, Axel Honneth, is more nuanced.
+As Baum argues, we can see in his theory of struggles of recognition clear resonance with issues of race, both historically and in the world today.
 While Honneth clearly has more interest in the non-western world than Habermas appeared to be, his perspective is still largely European and could again benefit from the magnifying power of acknowledging race and colonialism as the splinter in the eye of critical theory.

 Weheliye argues that race must be understood in embodied terms, as lived experiences of people subject to profound marginalisation, and thus the challenge for critical theory is more than just the cognitive or conceptual.
-Indeed, there is a visceral element in Weheliye which should resonate with Adorno:
+Indeed, there is a visceral element in Weheliye that should resonate with Adorno:

 Understanding: how could critical theory be a fellow traveller?

-Firstly, critical theory and Indigenous thought both, in their own ways, have a commitment to change, based on the past.
-Indeed, in his famous essay in which Horkheimer first used the phrase ‘critical theory’ he wrote:
+Firstly, critical theory and Indigenous thought both, in their own ways, have a commitment to change based on the past.
+Indeed, in his famous essay in which Horkheimer first used the phrase ‘critical theory,’ he wrote:

 Horkheimer’s statement resonates well with that of Dei, who writes: